Range of Microsoft Products

 Most people have heard of the core office products such as Excel, Word and PowerPoint.
 Today, we want to give you a flavour of the other applications we offer and regularly teach.
 First of all, this is just a broad overview of these applications.
 So, if they fit your career profile you may want to delve a little deeper.

-Firstly, Microsoft Power BI is one of our more popular courses at Excel Consulting.
+Microsoft Power BI is one of our more popular courses at Nexacu.
 It's a business analytics service that provides interactive visualisations.
-In addition to, self-service business intelligence capabilities.
+In addition to self-service business intelligence capabilities.
 As a result, end users can create reports and dashboards by themselves.
-Similarly, end-users will not have to depend on IT staff or database administrators and it's loaded with powerful data modelling capabilities.
+Similarly, end-users will not have to depend on IT staff or database administrators and Power BI is loaded with powerful data modelling capabilities.

 Microsoft Project provides project management tools to manage projects.
 It allows user to: